mozilla/node-webmaker-loginapi/README.md

 });
 ```

-## API Exposure
+## Persona API Exposure

-Instantiating this module creates the `GET /user/:id` route in the parent app for use during SSO integration.
+Instantiating this module with an instance of express creates the `GET /user/:id` route in the parent app for use during SSO integration.
 It exposes the Webmaker username associated with valid persona credentials as `req.session.username`.

 The route will return `{ status: "okay", user: user }` when successful, and `{ status: "failure", reason: "error message" }` when not.